Home / Attractions / Cutty Sark

 Cheap ticket offers and more

-The Cutty Sark Tickets from £18pp
+1. Cutty Sark Tickets from £22pp

-Pick up tickets to the Cutty Sark from just £18pp when you book online with VisitBritain with further concessions available for youths, (16-24 years) & children, (4-15 years).
+Pick up tickets to the Cutty Sark from just £22pp when you book online with VisitBritain with further concessions available for youths, (16-24 years) & children, (4-15 years).
 Tickets include entry to the Cutty Sark and audio guide to help you get the most from your visit.

-Cutty Sark; 2 for 1 Voucher
+2. Cutty Sark; 2 for 1 Voucher

 During select off peak times, you can pick up a 2 for 1 voucher for the Cutty Sark when you travel by train.
 This offers 1 person free entry when accompanied by a full paying person when presented together with valid train tickets.
 Simply book in advance and look out for any excluded dates with more information available over at 2 for 1 Voucher for the Cutty Sark.

-Cutty Sark; Royal Museums Greenwich Day Pass
+4. Cutty Sark; Royal Museums Greenwich Day Pass

 For those planning to visit to Greenwich, it can be worth investing in a sightseeing pass that can offer substantial savings off single entry tickets.
 The Royal Museums Greenwich Day Pass offers access to all of the following attractions; the Cutty Sark, the Royal Observatory, the Queen’s House & National Maritime Museum.
 This 1 day entry pass can offer savings against single entry visits with further discounts for youths & children.